abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > “When adopted and carried out, they lead to harm and to suffering.
 > That is how it appears to us.”
 >
-> “So, as I said, Kalāmas: ‘Don’t go by reports, by legends, by
+> “So, as I said, Kālāmas: ‘Don’t go by reports, by legends, by
 > traditions, by scripture, by logical conjecture, by inference, by
 > analogies, by agreement through pondering views, by probability, or by
 > the thought, “This contemplative is our teacher.”
 When you know for